-Stephen Mennell's major intellectual influence is Norbert Elias, and since 1997 he has been a member of the Board of the Norbert Elias Foundation, Amsterdam - in effect one of Elias's executors.
+Stephen Mennell's major intellectual influence is Norbert Elias, and from 1997 to 2016 he was a member of the Board of the Norbert Elias Foundation, Amsterdam - in effect one of Elias's executors.
 He is General Editor of the Collected Works of Norbert Elias in English, publication of which in 18 volumes by UCD Press began in 2006 and was completed in 2014.

 Elias's influence is especially evident in Mennell's book All Manners of Food: Eating and Taste in England and France from the Middle Ages to the Present (1985), and in The American Civilizing Process (2007).
 His other books include Sociological Theory: Uses and Unities (1974; rev. edn 1980), Alexis de Tocqueville on Democracy, Revolution and Society (edited with John Stone, 1980), and two selections of Elias's writings edited with Johan Goudsblom.
 In 2011 he was elected President of the International Sociological Association's new Working Group 02: Historical and Comparative Sociology.